konsumer/blog.jetboystudio.com/pages/articles/2017-06-06-hackintosh2.md

 I installed RealTekRTL8111.kext in Pandora's post-installation.
 It worked after reboot.
 I used this to install other drivers and get things working.

-#### wifi

-I tried WifiInjector.kext in Pandora's post-installation, but it didn't seem to work.

-I found [this](https://www.tonymacx86.com/threads/compatibility-wifi-atheros-ar5b195-on-yosemite.156527/) which recommends [toledaARPT.kext](https://www.tonymacx86.com/threads/guide-airport-pcie-half-mini-v2.104850/) with [this firmware upgrade](https://github.com/RehabMan/OS-X-Atheros-3k-Firmware) to enable bluetooth, but as I said it seems to already work.

-The directions were super-confusing to me, and although I tried to get it to work by patching things in clover, I ended up using [Kext Wizard](http://www.insanelymac.com/forum/topic/253395-kext-wizard-easy-to-use-kext-installer-and-more/) to install it on my system.
-That still didn't work.

-Finally, I installed an [alternative kext](https://bitbucket.org/RehabMan/os-x-atheros-3k-firmware/downloads/) in EFI/CLOVER/kexts/Other.

 #### power management

 This didn't work on boot: no battery indicator.

-I enabled "ACPIBatteryManager.kext" (under laptop in Pandora's post-installation.)
-Seems to have got this working.
+I enabled "ACPIBatteryManager.kext" (under laptop in Pandora's post-installation) which got this working.

 #### sound

-Sound isn't working.
+Sound didn't work.
 You can verify this in "System Preferences/Sound" and you'll see the outputs are not there.

 I started to install Voodoo under Pandora's "post installation" to get it working.
 In the install panel it says "ALC255" which DPCIManager [verifies](https://github.com/shmilee/T450-Hackintosh/blob/master/ALC3232/tools/patch-hda-codecs.pl#L40) (codec id: `0x10EC0255`.)
 The "Mirone AppleHDA" drivers had ALC255 listed under "Laptop's", but I wasn't sure how to use it (so confusing!)
 I just went for Voodoo, works fine.